|The JC pontificates about technology |

 An occasional series.

 A blockchain is a distributed record of information — transactions, contracts, whatever — stored across a network.
 Each “block” of information gets its own cryptographic code which is posted to every node on the network.
-Thus, you can’t futz with any information on the blockchain unless you can futz with the whole network.
-Once written, the blocks are, effectively, permanent.
+Thus, you can’t futz with any information on the blockchain unless you can futz with the whole network, which is like boiling the ocean.
+Once written, the blocks are, therefore, effectively permanent.

 Blockchain allows parties who don’t trust each other to transact in confidence.
 What’s done is done — what’s on the blockchain cannot be reversed.
 There’s a permanent record.
 No one controls it: it’s truly anarchic, like: no government.
 No mendacious middlemen like banks. just pure, untrammelled laissez-faire.